byui-cse/cse341-ww-student-code/readme.md

 # Branch Introduction

-This is the frontend project that will be functional once the backend code for the lesson 7 class activity is complete
+This is the frontend project that will be functional once the backend code for the JWT class activity is complete

 ## How to use this repository